 More and more kitchens are making use of an island in the middle for added workspace.
-If you’ve considered one, you probably wondered what the right size would be.
+If you’ve considered one, you probably wondered what the right size would be for your kitchen island.
 To answer that question, you need to understand the space you’re dealing with and what you use it for.

-While there’s no accepted standard for an island, make sure you have enough work space.
-With that in mind, an island measuring 40-inch by 40-inch is a good minimum.
+While there’s no accepted standard size for a kitchen island, make sure you have enough work space.
+With that in mind, a kitchen island measuring 40-inch by 40-inch is a good minimum.
 If you plan on using it as a prep zone, have it correspond with the height of your other kitchen counters, which is usually around 36 inches.
 If you’re thinking of it as a seating area, consider something around bar height, which is usually around 42 inches.

 Clearance is going to be important so you can access cabinets and appliances in your kitchen.
 The ideal measurement between would be 3 feet, but if your kitchen involves more than one person moving around at a time, you may want more clearance space so people don’t run into cabinet doors, or trip over your open dishwasher when trying to maneuver.